mstksg/inCode/copy/entries/machines-1.md

 step, you can choose to "reset" the count back to zero.

 Actually, let's just jump to something even bigger.
-At every step, we can choose to "set" the counter to whatever we like.
+At every step, we can choose to "set" the counter to whatever int we like.

 We can do this by having the influence/input be a `Maybe Int`.
 If we want the counter to progress normally, we pass in a `Nothing`.
 If we want the counter